 Seven of these rather bright, young, enthusiastic Mormon French missionaries soon thereafter joined the indigent LeBaron scrabble-cult in Colonia LeBaron, Chihuahua, Mexico.

-So my Mother’s brother Ervil was the “golden goose” who laid the golden egg that hatched her brother Joel’s “Church” which hatched into a small goose-like success; i.e., it spawned a flock of gosling followers — because those golden-goose eggs got into the hands of the right geese … or better still, the wrong geese–those seven exuberant misled French missionaries!
+So my Mother’s brother Ervil was the “golden goose” who laid the golden egg that hatched his brother Joel’s “Church” — which hatched into a small goose-like success; i.e., it spawned a flock of gosling followers — because those golden-goose eggs got into the hands of the right geese … or better still, the wrong geese–those seven exuberant, misled Mormon French missionaries!

-But just as unbelievably ironic is that Uncle Ervil, around twenty years later, turned into the biggest goose of all — actually the biggest gander: He, Ervil-the-egghead, in 1972, vengefully brought his brother Joel’s “church” (“the embryonic egg”) back down by rivalrously cracking it apart!
+But just as unbelievably ironic is that Uncle Ervil, around twenty years later, turned into the biggest goose of all — actually the biggest gander!
+He, Ervil-the-egghead, in 1972, vengefully brought his brother Joel’s “church” (“the embryonic egg”) right back down to ground-zero by rivalrously cracking it apart!

 How?
-He had his henchmen kill his brother Joel.
-Thus, murderous and maniacal Cain-like Ervil broke The Golden Egg “Able” right in two: He rolled it off the table.
-It died a most-messy death … gooey egg yolk and albumin all over the place!
+He had his henchmen KILL his brother Joel!
+Thus, murderous and maniacal Cain-like Ervil broke The Golden Egg “Able” right in two: It rolled off the table and died a most-messy death … gooey egg yolk and albumin all over the place!
 Lots of grieving people were left wiping tears of anguish and loss from their face at the prophet Joel’s funeral service.

 Yeah, evil-Ervil cracked that LeBaron goose egg “Able,” wide open.
 Metaphorically speaking, Humpty Dumpty fell off the wall, never to be put together again at all!*

-But just as uncanny, unbelievable, cracked, and bizarre as some of the above LeBaron history is, is that of how Mother’s seven brothers, as well as her father, the crackpot Dayer LeBaron, each claimed at one time or another in their life to be “The One Mighty and Strong Prophet — “The Firstborn sent to prepare the world for the return of Christ.”
+Just as uncanny, unbelievable, cracked, and bizarre as the above LeBaron history is that of how Mother’s seven brothers, as well as her father, the crackpot Dayer LeBaron, each claimed, at one time or another, to be “The One Mighty and Strong Prophet/OM&S — “The Firstborn sent to prepare the world for the return of Christ.”

 Some say my Uncle Verlan never claimed to be a prophet.
 However, I talked to two of his daughters years ago who truly believed he was “The One Mighty and Strong” –their father having succeeded Joel when Ervil murdered him!
 There are as many stories as there are people who tell them when it comes to “The LeBaron Story.”)

-However, other than Uncle Joel and Ervil’s Mormon cults, none of these other eccentric millennial LeBaron upstarts made it off the ground onto the map!
-Instead (as in the case of Uncles Ervil and Joel’s “goose eggs”), each of them was nothing but a miserable inflated flock of wayward doomsday “geese.”
+However, other than Uncle Joel and Uncle Ervil’s “Fundy” Mormon cults, none of these other eccentric millennial LeBaron upstarts made it off the ground onto the map!
+Instead (as in the case of Uncles Ervil’s and Joel’s “goose eggs”), each of them was nothing but a miserable, inflated flock of wayward, doomsday “geese.”

-*Colonia LeBaron, itself, was founded in Galeana, Chihuahua, Mexico by my maternal grandfather Alma Dayer LeBaron, in 1944, on land my father and mother left my maternal grandparents when they returned to live in the United States.
+*Colonia LeBaron, itself, was founded in Galeana, Chihuahua, Mexico by my maternal grandfather Alma Dayer LeBaron, in 1944, ON LAND my father and mother left my maternal grandparents when they, my parents, returned to live in the United States.

-You may check Wikipedia and others sites for more history, details, pictures, etc., to do with these topics.)
+You may check Wikipedia and other sites for more history, details, pictures, etc., to do with these topics.)